Sound Juicer Manual

 - Which CD drive Sound Juicer uses, if you have more than one drive,

-- Whether or not to eject the CD when Sound Juicer is finished extracting,
+- Whether to eject the CD when Sound Juicer is finished extracting,

-- Whether or not to open the music folder when Sound Juicer is finished extracting,
+- Whether to open the music folder when Sound Juicer is finished extracting,

 - Where the extracted audio files are placed on your computer,